Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Results

 The entanglement scheme we have presented is not just restricted to the XY model.
-A necessary condition for our scheme to work is that the effective Hamiltonian must be able to generate perfect entanglement between two neighboring spins.
-We now present numerical results for the anisotropic XYZ spin chain in Figs.~\ref{fig:N5step1XYZ}, \ref{fig:N5step2XYZ}, \ref{fig:N5step3XYZ}, and \ref{fig:N5step4XYZ}.
-By looking at the concurrence plots, we find the interaction durations that result in perfect entanglement.
-The figures show the steps that entangle the first and the last spins of an XYZ chain of length $N=5$ with coupling constants $\zeta_{j1} = 1.1, \zeta_{j2} = 1, \zeta_{j3} = 1$.
-The initial state is taken to be $\ket{\mathbf{0}}$.
-Once again, we are able to achieve practically perfect entanglement between the ends of the spin chain.
+A necessary condition for our scheme to work is that the effective Hamiltonian must be able to generate perfect entanglement between two neighboring spins, given a suitable initial state.
+Let us then examine the isotropic XYZ model (or the XXX model) with $\zeta_{j1} = \zeta_{j2} = \zeta_{j3} = 1$ in Eq.~\eqref{eq:H0}.
+We now choose the initial state of the spin chain to be